 After collecting the solutions, we looked for overlap between them; in other words, a phrase too-little heard these days: common ground.
 We also integrated our own research, with information graphics and other visuals.

-In addition to working on client projects here at Distant Peak Productions, wife-husband team Polly and Adrian are producing a documentary film.
-One thing that has caught our attention is that it seems to us like much of what passes for civil discourse these days is two people who claim polar opposite viewpoints yelling at each other.
-Or on social media people segregate into their respective bubbles and therefore avoid other viewpoints all together.
+The impetus for the project was feeling like much of what passes for civil discourse these days is two people who claim polar opposite viewpoints yelling at each other.
+Or on social media people segregating into their respective bubbles and therefore avoiding other viewpoints all together.
 Meanwhile, the notion of “both sides” implies that there are only two solutions for any problem facing us today.
 We don’t believe that’s true, and we don’t think this approach leads to solutions.

-For our first film, we are diving right into perhaps the most contentious topic of the day: Immigration.
+For our first film, we dove right into perhaps the most contentious topic of the day: immigration.

-We began learning more about immigration this spring when we created videos of four Colorado women in sanctuary, and the spiritual leaders who are supporting them.
+We began learning more about immigration in 2018 when we created videos of four Colorado women in sanctuary, and the spiritual leaders who are supporting them.
 Through our interviews, we found the topic and potential solutions to be much more complex and nuanced than it might appear from a quick glance at the nightly news or Twitter.

-It’s an experiment, a leap of faith that productive discourse among people with different ideas is still possible.
-We’re not sure what will come of it, but our hope and intention is encourage critical analysis, burst “bubbles” by exposing viewers to positions different than theirs, and encourage people to examine the strength of their own positions.
+The project is an experiment, a leap of faith that productive discourse among people with different ideas is still possible.
+Our hope and intention is encourage critical analysis, burst “bubbles” by exposing viewers to positions different than theirs, and encourage people to examine the strength of their own positions.